 In fighting (not only physical competition, but commercial and mental competition as in business, school, etc.) if you think first about your own personal safety or well-being, you will worry and wonder what to do.
 Often you cannot make a decision properly or quickly and will miss the good chances.
 But if you deny your existence in this world and act for love (your honor, loved ones, country, people, etc.) you will be decisive and be able to focus great power.

 The word Karate is derived from "nothingness" (mu) of Zen Buddhism.
 This "nothingness" is freedom from the psychological obstruction of fear coupled with complete ability and disposition to use physical techniques.
 Mu is the very essence of Karate.

-Joseph joined the club in the spring of 2018.
+Molly joined the club in the Fall of 2019.